florisla/cpython/Doc/library/pathlib.rst

    infinite loop is encountered along the resolution path, :exc:`RuntimeError` is raised.

+   Section :ref:`absolute paths <absolute-paths>` discusses other techniques to make a path absolute.

    .. versionadded:: 3.6
       The *strict* argument (pre-3.6 behavior is strict).